Equine Fostering Q&A with Hickory Hill Farm

 A willingness to work with committed community members regardless of skill level is a big part of what makes the foster program at Hickory Hill Farm in Lebanon, TN, so successful.
-According to Shea Hutsenpillar, vice president, the foster program not only increases their capacity, many horses find their homes through their foster families’ networks.
+According to Shea Hutsenpillar, past vice president, the foster program not only increases their capacity, but many horses also find their homes through their foster families’ networks.

 Q: Please tell us about your equine foster program.

 A: Our foster program began when our organization was formed, starting with three foster farms in January 2016.
 Except for a short period recently, when we leased a main facility, any equine who comes into our organization goes directly to foster.
-We take all kinds of equines: perfectly healthy, sick, feral, rideable, companion-only, unhandled, pregnant behavioral challenges, metabolic issues and more.
+We take all kinds of equines: perfectly healthy, sick, feral, rideable, companion-only, unhandled, pregnant behavioral challenges, metabolic issues, and more.

 Q: What do you look for in a foster family?